Sir John Arthur Fowler, 2nd Bt.1

 Last Edited=25 Apr 2008

-Beryl Evelyn Newbigging is the daughter of Brigadier Thomas Kennedy Newbigging.2 She married Air Vice-Marshal Ian Robert Campbell, son of Duncan Elidor Campbell and Hon.
+Beryl Evelyn Newbigging was the daughter of Brigadier Thomas Kennedy Newbigging.2 She married Air Vice-Marshal Ian Robert Campbell, son of Duncan Elidor Campbell and Hon.
 Florence Evelyne Willey, on 26 June 1953.1 She died in 1982.1

 Her married name became Campbell.